cosmoscout/cosmoscout-vr/plugins/csp-lod-bodies/README.md

 ## Customize Shading

 CosmoScout VR supports physically based rendering for each body separately.
-Simple Lambertien shading is applied per default.
+Simple Lambertian shading is applied per default.
 You can choose custom BRDFs and parameterize them.
 Here is an example configuration to set up a custom BRDF:

 ```json